Developer Tools FAQ

 Paste your CSS into the CSS Minifier and click Minify.
 The tool removes all whitespace, line breaks, and comments.
 Copy the result and use it in...

-See full answer in CSS Tools FAQ →Browse by Tool
+See full answer in Security Tools FAQ →Browse by Tool

 Each FAQ category links directly to free, browser-based tools.
 No signup required.